angezid/advanced-mark.js/doc_v2/shadow-dom.md

 ## Marking shadow DOM

-With an option `shadowDOM : true` the mark.js now is able to highlight shadow DOM.
+With an option `shadowDOM : true` the mark.js now is able to highlight shadow DOMs that have `mode: 'open'` and are already created.
 You can play with Markjs-playground.
 Examples -> Shadow DOM`.
 **Note:** to style mark elements in shadow DOM, the option `shadowDOM : {style : 'your mark elements style'}` can be used.
 It creates a style element and inserts it at the beginning of shadow root child node(s).